Towards an Understanding of Large Language Models in Software Engineering Tasks: Methodology

 The definition of ``large" in LLM changes over time.
 For this reason, we have filtered out work that does not meet the definition of LLM in~\citep{G1_zhao2023survey} and ensured that all such work will be made public after 2022.
 We used open card sorting to help find the answers to these two RQs.
 We read the article carefully and looked closely for answers to the same two questions shown in Table~\ref{tab:RQdata}, i.e.,(1).
 What are the current works focusing on combining LLMs and software engineering?
 (2).
 Can LLMs truly help to better execute current software engineering tasks?
 If we cannot find any answers from a paper, then that paper will be removed from our list.

 For the answers to (1), we primarily examined whether the papers mentioned the application of LLM in software engineering tasks.
 We organized this information and categorized the literature based on the types of tasks.
 The number of papers included for each task is shown in Fig.~\ref{fig:paperdata}.
+Our selection of software engineering task classification was based on the main content of the surveyed articles.
+For a specific software engineering task, if there were only two articles related to that task, we categorized it separately.
+Otherwise, we grouped it under ``Other Work."

+To validate our classification, we organized the research papers from ICSE 2024~\footnote{https://conf.researchr.org/track/icse-2024/icse-2024-research-track?\#event-overview}, a highly recognized conference in the field of software engineering, as shown in Table~\ref{tab:paper_ICSE_1}.
+We can observe that there were a total of 40 papers related to LLM in ICSE 2024, which can be categorized into the seven classes mentioned in the paper.
+This indicates that the software engineering tasks we selected are currently the most prominent in LLM and SE research and encompass a significant portion of software engineering tasks.
+Furthermore, concerning benchmarking, datasets, and similar work, we do not categorize them as software engineering tasks.
+Instead, we classify them based on their research targets.
+For example, a benchmark for code generation would still fall under the code generation task.
+The definitions of different tasks are provided in Table~\ref{tab:RQ1}.

 We can see that this is a relatively large number of Code Generation-oriented studies with 24 papers; conversely, Code translation-oriented is the least, with 3 papers.
 The number of papers in remaining 6 software engineering tasks are similar, with the least being Code Managenment-oriented work, with 6 papers.
 And Vulnerability Detection oriented tasks are the most with 17 papers.
 The specifics of these tasks are presented in \ref{sec:LLM Meet SE}.

 For the answers to (2), we focused on reading whether the papers provided critical or explicit opinions on the performance of LLM in software engineering.
 Particularly, we examined instance studies and survey articles in this regard.